WICG/web-app-launch/explainer.md

 ## Design Questions/Details

-### Restricting launch events to installed webbasites
+### Restricting launch events to installed websites

 It is recommended that user agents only fire launch events for installed web apps.
 There are 2 reasons for this:
  1. It is difficult to attribute bad behavior to misbehaving websites if they aren't installed (see the section below).